PROPERTY INVESTMENT FINANCE: 5

-Property Investment Finance Video 5: Principal & Interest Loans vs Interest Only Loans
+Interest Loans VS Interest Only Loans

 Did you know the game of property investing has a set of rules?
 And guess what?
 Those rules are owned by the banks.

-The repayment’s are going to be 2,500 bucks a month, so here we go Captain Obvious, there’s a principal component and an interest component.
-So did you know there’s a quite small ratio of the old principle and interest loan that starts now basically salami slicing the loan off.
+The repayment’s are going to be $2,500 a month, so here we go Captain Obvious, there’s a principal component and an interest component.
+Did you know there’s quite a small ratio of the old principle and interest loan that starts now basically salami-slicing the loan off.

-In summary, what that all means though from a principle and interest loans perspective.
-You can here, principle in the blue.
-Interest in the red.
-In the first one to five years and the first six to 10 years as well, it’s mainly all interest.
+In summary, what that all means though from a principle and interest loans perspective is that the first one to five years and the first six to 10 years as well, it’s mainly all interest.
 You’re actually not salami slicing your loan off very much at all.
 You can see clearly the loan starts to get paid off quite quickly towards the end.

-Conversely, if we choose to go and do an interest only loan whereby the first payment is the same as what the last payment is, you’re not trying to salami slice the loan off yourself.
+Conversely, if we choose to go and do an interest-only loan whereby the first payment is the same as what the last payment is, you’re not trying to salami slice the loan off yourself.
 You’re just putting the right holding strategy in place and what is that holding strategy mean?
 Between the tenant and the taxman with no input from you, you’re able to have that property sitting in the right market.

 Get your mindset right.
 Make sure you got a healthy combination between rent and tax.
 All you’re trying to do is buy time here so you can have that property in 10 years time.